-Instructions: Summarize in bullet format the nominee's accomplishments which serve as the basis for nomination for a Rank Award.
-Agencies must briefly list the nominee's career highlights, and other biographical information, including significant honors, awards, etc. No more than one page of text.
+Instructions: Summarize in bullet format the nominee's accomplishments, which serves as the basis for nomination for a Rank Award.
+Briefly list each nominee's career highlights, and other biographical information, including significant honors, awards, etc. No more than one page of text.